kz6fittycent/magic8ball/README.md

 # magic8ball
 A magic 8-ball application for the terminal

+# To install: `sudo snap install magic8ball`

-Credits: Feddasch and SamuelTM for the original code, upon which this application is based.
+# Credits: Feddasch and SamuelTM for the original code, upon which this application is based.

       \